Everything I know about making podcasts

 AND I STILL GET REVERB IF I’M NOT CAREFUL!

 We’re not doing voice-over for the latest Pixar film.
 We’re simply attempting to record a somewhat professional-sounding podcast.
-You don’t have to be perfect for podcasting but you also don’t want to sound like you’re conducting a Zoom call in a cave.
+You don’t have to be perfect for podcasting, but you also don’t want to sound like you’re conducting a Zoom call in a cave.

 Software

-Keep in mind that nobody will ever know what DAW you use unless you tell them.
+Remember that nobody will ever know what DAW you use unless you tell them.
 There’s not a single person alive who can listen to a podcast and ascertain whether or not you used Audacity or Pro Tools.

 Music?

-Just please do not use copyrighted material!
+Please do not use copyrighted material!
 A good rule of thumb is that if you don’t own it, you shouldn’t use it.

 Artwork